jakobhuerner/jakobhuerner.github.io/_posts/2020-11-19-my_personal_photography_history.md

 ### 2016

 In the coming years photography was basically split in two categories: everyday photos (with the iPhone), and photos of travels and trips (with the Sony NEX-3N).
 In the end I would guess that I took 95% of all photos with my phone, the rest with the NEX-3N.
-It was in the end the mentioned trade-off of portability vs. additional quality as well as the trade-off between maximum quality in RAW-postprocessing vs. convenienve of shooting JPEG on the phone, that lead to leaving the camera at home most of the time.
+It was in the end the mentioned trade-off of portability vs. additional quality as well as the trade-off between maximum quality in RAW-postprocessing vs. convenience of shooting JPEG on the phone, that lead to leaving the camera at home most of the time.

 ![Travel photography - La Reunion - Sony NEX-3N](../images/20201119/la_reunion.jpg)